 How to Apply for Designed to Earn the ENERGY STAR Recognition

-- Your project meets the eligibility rules and requirements.
+- Your commercial new construction project meets the eligibility rules and requirements.

 - Your design project is saved in Portfolio Manager.